chl0egee/orientation/sqlalchemy/5_relationships.md

 # Database Relationships

-> Written by Ajay Gandecha for the CSXL Web Application and for COMP 423: Foundations of Software Engineering.<br>
+> Written by Ajay Gandecha for the CSXL Web Application and for COMP 423: Foundation of Software Engineering.<br>
 > *Last Updated: 11/14/2023*

 It is important to remember that data in your application does not exist in isolation.
 Data in one table of your database may need to point to other data in other tables.